Central Intelligence Agency: Indonesia

 The United States was suspicious of Sukarno, Indonesia's president, because of his declaration of neutrality in the Cold War.
-After Sukarno hosted the Bandung Conference, promoting the Non-Aligned Movement, the Eisenhower White House responded with NSC 5518 authorizing "all feasible covert means" to move Indonesia into the Western sphere.
+After Sukarno hosted the Bandung Conference, promoting the Non-Aligned Movement, the Eisenhower White House responded with NSC 5518, authorizing "all feasible covert means" to move Indonesia into the Western sphere.

 The U.S. had no clear policy on Indonesia.
 Eisenhower sent his special assistant for security operations, F. M. Dearborn Jr., to Jakarta.
-His report that there was high instability, and that the US lacked stable allies, reinforced the domino theory.
+His report that there was high instability, and that the U.S. lacked stable allies, reinforcing the domino theory.
 Indonesia suffered from what he described as "subversion by democracy".
-The CIA decided to attempt another military coup in Indonesia, where the Indonesian military was trained by the US, had a strong professional relationship with the US military, had a pro-American officer corps that strongly supported their government, and a strong belief in civilian control of the military, instilled partly by its close association with the US military.
+The CIA decided to attempt another military coup in Indonesia, where the Indonesian military was trained by the U.S., had a strong professional relationship with the U.S. military, had a pro-American officer corps that strongly supported their government, and a strong belief in civilian control of the military, instilled partly by its close association with the U.S. military.

 On September 25, 1957, Eisenhower ordered the CIA to start a revolution in Indonesia with the goal of regime change.
-Three days later, Blitz, a Soviet-controlled weekly in India, reported that the US was plotting to overthrow Sukarno.
+Three days later, Blitz, a Soviet-controlled weekly in India, reported that the U.S. was plotting to overthrow Sukarno.
 The story was picked up by the media in Indonesia.
-One of the first parts of the operation was an 11,500-ton US Navy ship landing at Sumatra, delivering weapons for as many as 8,000 potential revolutionaries.
+One of the first parts of the operation was an 11,500-ton U.S. Navy ship landing at Sumatra, delivering weapons for as many as 8,000 potential revolutionaries.